Lapeyus/GCP-SLZ/documentation/docs/slz-folders-core.md

     1. diagram: documentation/docs/scripts/slz-folders-core.diagrams.py
     2. code: terraform/slz-folders-core.tf > documentation/docs/code/slz-folders-core.code

-# SLZ Folder hierarchy
+## SLZ Folder hierarchy

 !!! example "SLZ Folder hierarchy"
     ![slz](./img/slz-folders-core.png)

     [view here to view image full size](./img/slz-folders-core.png)
 ---
+!!! note "Bussines Units"
-the Grayed out area is not part of the SLZ, shown for refence. that section is explained in Bussines Units section
+    The Grayed out area in the image is not part of the SLZ core, it's shown here for refence.
+That section is explained in the folders page, for the Bussines Units section.

 ---
 ## Code